pdec/SigMa/README.md

 After candidate regions are picked from each signal groups (all reference datasets and potentially 'combined' group) they are all overlayed and merged to pick unique ranges within each sequence to verify further with CheckV and/or manually.
 Coordinates of all candidates are still written to summary files.

 ### Set up reference databases
-The repo comes with a set of prophages we have manually identified - `./data/pps.gb.gz`.
+The repo comes with a set of prophages we have manually identified - `./data/pps.gb.gz` and a subset of PHROGS database `./data/PHROGS_SigMa.tar.gz` with profiles for tail, head and packaging, lysis, connector, and integration and excision functional categories.
+This way we're reducing a lot of false positives.
 We'll put all reference databases to `./dbs/` directory within the repo.

 Let's create the db directory.